vijayarora003/mobile-coding-challenge/README.md

 	 - [ ] No API key required, you can simply use the mock server to fetch test data.
 [More information here](https://www.listennotes.help/article/48-how-to-test-the-podcast-api-without-an-api-key "More information here").
 - [ ] Focus on implementing the app in portrait orientation only.
 - [ ] The list should support pagination, loading 10 items at a time.
-- [ ] When a user taps on a list item, a new page should be presented and the following details should be displayed:

 ## The Evaluation